jiegenghua/jiegenghua.github.io/_posts/flow matching.md

 Here is the code for the examples.
 Please let me know if you find any bugs and would love to contribute to the repo.

 [10] is one of the best blogs ever to help me understand how flow matching works with good animation and analysis and code.
+I finally understand why the initial crossing can get straight and how the micro and macro behavior is different and connected. when things get stochastic, it is very interesting.

 # Reference
 - [1]